Daguerrotype (film)

-Daguerrotype (also known as The Woman in the Silver Plate; ダゲレオタイプの女; Le Secret de la chambre noire or La Femme de la plaque argentique) is a 2016 romantic horror film written and directed by Kiyoshi Kurosawa.
+Daguerrotype (also known as The Woman in the Silver Plate; ダゲレオタイプの女; Le Secret de la chambre noire or La Femme de la plaque argentique) is a 2016 French-Japanese romantic horror film written and directed by Kiyoshi Kurosawa.
 It stars Tahar Rahim, Constance Rousseau, Olivier Gourmet, Mathieu Amalric, and Malik Zidi.

 Plot

 Stéphane, a renowned fashion photographer, lives in seclusion in a dilapidated house in the Paris suburbs, together with his daughter and muse Marie.
-Stéphane is obsessed with his wife's unexpected death and creates her daguerreotypes every day, using his daughter as a photomodel.
+Stéphane is obsessed with his wife's unexpected death and creates her daguerreotypes every day, using his daughter as a photography model.
 In order for him to do so, Marie has to remain immobile for a long time, wearing an old-fashioned blue dress.

 Jean, a young Parisian and the new assistant of Stéphane, falls in love with Marie.
 He is disturbed by the long photo sessions and, together with Marie, tries to figure out how to free Stéphane from his obsession.
 Jean decides to convince Stéphane to sell his real estate.
 The money received for the sale may be used to start a life elsewhere—both for Jean who wants to live with Marie and for the photographer who can recreate his photography studio.
 But things do not go as planned.